Communication with Vincent Thibault

 §15 – A great recipe to be stressed out

-(Part 27 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 27 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 Have you noticed: Once you know something, you see it everywhere?